qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Explicit `.clone()` avoids accidentally copying string like in C++.
 - ......

-**Not all security issues are memory-safety issue**.
+**Not all security issues are memory safety issues**.
 According to [Common Weakness Enumeration 2024 Top 25 Most Dangerous Software Weaknesses](https://cwe.mitre.org/top25/archive/2024/2024_cwe_top25.html), many real-world vulnerabilities are XSS, SQL injection, directory traversal, command injection, missing authentication, etc. that are not memory safety.
 The GC languages are also memory-safe [^golang_memory_safety], but there are still vulnerabilities in Java (e.g. Log4j vulnerability).

 [^golang_memory_safety]: Note that Golang is not fully memory-safe under data race.
 For example, string in Golang is 16 bytes, 8-byte pointer and 8-byte length.
 Tearing can cause pointer to mismatch length, prone out-of-bound read.

 **Rust prefers data-oriented design.
 Rust doesn't fit OOP.
 Rust dislikes sharing mutable data.
-Rust dislikes circular reference**.
+Rust dislikes circular reference.
+Rust is unfriendly to observer pattern**.
 Getter and setter can easily cause contagious borrow issue.
 Sharing and mutation has many limitations.

-**Rust is less flexible and does not suit quick iteration**.
+**Rust is less flexible and does not suit quick iteration** (unless you are a Rust expert).

 **Rust saves time of debugging memory safety issue and thread safety issue**.
 Many memory safety issues and thread safety issues are random.
 Random bugs are not easy to reproduce and debug.
 In a complex and unfamiliar codebase, debugging a random bug may take weeks or months.
 Rust greatly saves debugging time in this aspect.

 Rust's constraints apply to **both human and AI**.
 In a large C/C++ codebase, both human and AI can accidentally break memory safety and thread safety in **non-obvious way**.
 Rust can protect against that.
-Rust also makes reviewing PR easier: as long as CI passes and it doesn't use `unsafe`, it won't break memory and thread safety.
+Popular open source projects are often flooded with AI-generated PR.
+Rust makes reviewing PR easier: as long as CI passes and it doesn't use `unsafe`, it won't break memory and thread safety.
 Note that Rust doesn't protect against logical error.